In this post, we will discuss how to connect two descriptions, WHEN THE FIRST DESCRIPTION IS NA-ADJECTIVE. Continue Reading

 Scroll to the table in the last section if you would like to see the summary first.

 We will review the main functions of the particle “o”.
-For beginning through intermediate levels.
+It will be interesting to people at beginning through intermediate levels.
 Continue Reading

 Suppose you are in Tokyo.
 You are writing a postcard.
 How do you say “I am visiting Tokyo!” in Japanese?
 We will explain here!
 Continue Reading